law-pal/etl_cassandra/README.md

-# Project 2: Data Modeling with Apache Cassandra
+# Data Modeling with Apache Cassandra

 This project creates an Apache Cassandra database for a music app, *Sparkify*.
 I created an ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file **event_datafile_new.csv** which is used to populate the denormalized Cassandra tables to model and insert data into the NoSQL database.